Let’s not lie to each other. You want to tear down your opponent’s sign, don’t you?

 No matter the reason and no matter how strong the temptation to take down an opponent’s sign, don’t do it!

-In case that was not clear, let me broadcast this as loudly as possible:
+In case that was not stated as clearly as it needed to be, let me broadcast this as loudly as possible:

-DO NOT DO NOT DO NOT REMOVE, TEAR DOWN, DESTROY OR VANDAIZE AN OPPONENT’S SIGN!!!
+DO NOT DO NOT DO NOT REMOVE, TEAR DOWN, DESTROY OR VANDALIZE AN OPPONENT’S SIGN!!!

-Doing so may not prevent you from winning your election, it could cost you your entire political career.
+Tearing down your competition’s signs may not simply prevent you from winning your election, it could cost you your entire political career.

-First, I can say that on nearly every campaign I’ve been a part of for the last twenty plus years, signs are always a problem.
+First, I can say that on nearly every campaign I’ve been a part of that signs are always a problem for the candidate and their supporters.

-You never have enough.
+Your campaign never has enough.
 Your opponent has more.
 Yours aren’t getting out fast enough.
-Your opponent has their signs in yards and on the street before you do.
+Your opponent has their signs in public places and code enforcement isn’t doing a thing about them!

 The list of sign headaches can go on and on and on and on…..I hope you get the point.